Aam-Digital/replication-backend/README.md

 To run and test this project locally:
 1. `npm install` to download and set up all dependencies
 2. `npm start` to run the application locally (see above for required environment variables)
-3. `npm run test` to execute unit tests
+3. `npm test` to execute unit tests